-- A Snow mask or scarf to cover mouth and nose against the freezing wind
+- A snow mask or scarf to cover the mouth and nose against the freezing wind

-- At night, place the shoes in the sleeping bag to prevent them from freezing, same for all the clothes.
+- At night, place the shoes in the sleeping bag to prevent them from freezing, the same goes for all the clothes.

 - Tour operators and outfitters usually provide Arctic-rated outer shells.
 Depending on the activities, we don’t only rely on our snow or skiing equipment.
 These clothes might not be insulated enough for the Arctic temperatures.

-- A headlamp as the nights come early in winter
+- A headlamp since the nights come early in winter

-- Hand and toe warmers.
-These little packs are perfect to keep our fingers warm!
+- Hand and toe warmers: These little packs are perfect for keeping our fingers warm!

 - Sunscreen to protect our exposed skin